Sign up to receive e-newsletters, discounts and promotions

 The exhibit is organized by the Osage Tribal Museum, established in 1938; it is the oldest tribally-owned museum in the U.S. The museum is located on the Osage Nation Reservation in Pawhuska, Oklahoma.

-Many of the galleries in downtown Cape Girardeau will have a new show opening on the First Friday of each month with local, regional and national artists displaying their artistic and diverse mediums.
-Several galleries provide light refreshments for the added enjoyment of visitors.
+Many of the galleries in downtown Cape Girardeau have a new show opening on the First Friday of each month.
+Local, regional and national artists display their artistic and diverse mediums.

 Note: Events held on the first Friday of each month only.
 Address above is for the Ste.
 Genevieve Welcome Center.